sparfenyuk/mcp-proxy/README.md

 ### 1.1 Configuration

-This mode requires the URL of the SSE server to be set.
-The `API_ACCESS_TOKEN` environment variable can be set to pass the access token to the remote server.
+This mode requires passing the URL to the MCP Server SSE endpoint as the first argument to the program.

 Arguments